Compact presentability of tree almost automorphism groups: The almost automorphism groups

 \subsection{Topology on $\Daaut$}

 By definition the group $\Daaut$ also contains a copy of the tree automorphism group $W_k(D)$.
-The latter comes equipped with a natural group topology, which is totally disconnected and compact, defined by saying that the pointwise stabilizers of vertices of level $n$ form a basis of neighbourhoods of the identity.
-We would like to extend this topology to the group $\Daaut$, i.e. define a group topology on $\Daaut$ for which the subgroup $W_k(D)$ is an open subgroup.
-For, let us first recall the following well known lemma, a proof of which can be consulted in \cite[Chapter 3]{Bourb}.
+The latter comes equipped with a natural group topology, which is totally disconnected and compact, defined by saying that the pointwise level stabilizers form a basis of neighbourhoods of the identity.
+We would like to extend this topology to the group $\Daaut$, i.e.\ define a group topology on $\Daaut$ for which the subgroup $W_k(D)$ is an open subgroup.
+For this, let us first recall the following well-known lemma, a proof of which can be consulted in \cite[Chapter 3]{Bourb}.

-\begin{lem} Let $G$ be a group and let $\mathcal{F}$ be a family of subgroups of $G$ which is filtering, i.e. so that the intersection of any two elements of $\mathcal{F}$ contains an element of $\mathcal{F}$.
+\begin{lem} Let $G$ be a group and let $\mathcal{F}$ be a family of subgroups of $G$ which is filtering, i.e.\ so that the intersection of any two elements of $\mathcal{F}$ contains an element of $\mathcal{F}$.
 Assume moreover that for every $g \in G$ and every $U \in \mathcal{F}$, there exists $V \in \mathcal{F}$ so that $V \subset gUg^{-1}$.
 Then there exists a (unique) group topology on $G$ for which $\mathcal{F}$ is a base of neighbourhoods of the identity. \end{lem}

-Recall that a subgroup $H$ of a group $G$ is said to be commensurated by a subset $K$ of $G$ if for every $k \in K$, the subgroup $kHk^{-1} \cap H$ has finite index in both $H$ and $kHk^{-1}$.
-The following easy lemma, whose proof is left to the reader, provides an easy way to check commensurability.

-\begin{lem} Let $G$ be a group and $S$ a generating set of $G$.
-Then a subgroup $H$ of $G$ is commensurated by $G$ if and only if it is commensurated by $S$. \end{lem}

 Now let $\mathcal{F}$ be the family of open subgroups of $W_k(D)$, which is a base of neighbourhoods of the identity in $W_k(D)$.
-It follows from Lemma \ref{bourb} that if $G$ is a group containing $W_k(D)$ as a subgroup, then there exists a group topology on $G$ for which $W_k(D)$ is an open subgroup as soon as $W_k(D)$ is commensurated in $G$.

-Now remark that Lemma \ref{commens-gen} together with Proposition \ref{decomp1} (a corollary of which is that $\Daaut$ is generated by $W_k(D)$ and $V_{d,k}$) imply that $W_k(D)$ is commensurated by $\Daaut$, because it is trivially commensurated by itself and commensurated by $V_{d,k}$ by Lemma \ref{commens}.
-We therefore obtain:
+By combining Lemma \ref{commens} together with Proposition \ref{decomp1} below, we see that the assumption of Lemma \ref{bourb} is satisfied in $G = \Daaut$, so we deduce:

-\begin{prop} There exists a (unique) group topology on $\Daaut$ turning $W_k(D)$ into a compact open subgroup.
+\begin{prop} There exists a group topology on $\Daaut$ making the inclusion $W_k(D) \hookrightarrow \Daaut$ continuous and open.
 In particular $\Daaut$ is a t.d.l.c.\ group (which is discrete if and only if $W_k(D)$ is trivial, if and only if $D$ is trivial). \end{prop}

 \begin{rmq} \begin{enumerate} \item [1)] It is interesting to point out that whereas the topology on $\aut$ coincides with the compact-open topology induced from $\mathrm{Homeo}(\bord)$, this is no longer true for the group $\aaut$.
 Indeed, the inclusion $\aaut \hookrightarrow \mathrm{Homeo}(\bord)$ is continuous but has a non-closed image.
 In other words, the topology on $\aaut$ is strictly finer than the compact-open topology.
 Actually the image of $\aaut \hookrightarrow \mathrm{Homeo}(\bord)$ is even dense, because one can check that the group $V_{d,k}$ is a dense subgroup of the homeomorphism group of $\bord$ with respect to the compact-open topology. \\ \item [2)] We also insist on the fact that for any permutation group $D$, the inclusion $\Daaut \hookrightarrow \aaut$ is always continuous, but its image is never closed unless $D$ is the full permutation group $\mathrm{Sym}(d)$.
 Indeed, $\Daaut$ contains the subgroup $V_{d,k}$ which is dense in $\aaut$ by Remark \ref{dense}, and therefore $\Daaut$ is never closed inside $\aaut$ unless it is the whole group. \end{enumerate} \end{rmq}